PART 42: TIED IN NAUGHTS

 Having almost reached her, Clarke reached out to grab Julie by the shoulder.
 Sensing she was about to be caught, the girl twisted away, stumbling as she did so.
 It was then that Frank finally noticed the ambulance, which had not bothered to turn it’s siren on, as there weren’t any other cars on the street.

 “Look out!” he screamed, even as Julie, off balance, staggered backwards.
 Right into the path of the oncoming vehicle.
 There was no time for anyone to run and push her out of the way, no time for the driver to brake – the ambulance simply hit her, head on.

 But maybe, just maybe, Julie wasn’t dead yet.
-So she could tell them where the time circuits were, and they could somehow try again… a crowd was already gathering, and Frank moved to push his way through them.
+So she could tell them where the time circuits were, and they could somehow try again, try to fix this… a crowd was already gathering, and Frank moved to push his way through them.
 He was restrained by a hand on his shoulder.

 Frank turned to see Clarke, his face ashen, his body shaking slightly.
-“Clarke!” he said.
+“Clarke,” he gasped.
 “We have to–”

 “It’s not her, Frank,” the tall boy said quietly.

 It took a few seconds for Clarke’s words to sink in.
 Even then, they didn’t make sense.
 “What?”
 Frank finally managed.

 “It’s not Julie.”
 Clarke released him.
 “As that person twisted away from me, I got my first good look at her face.
 The person who was hit… it was that homeless woman we saw earlier today.
 For some reason, she had put on Julie’s clothes.”

 That still didn’t make any sense.
 “How?
 Why?”
 Frank protested.

 “Because Julie knows we’re here,” Corry said, having come up behind them in time to hear Clarke’s revelation.
 His lips thinned.
 “She must know we’re here to stop her from killing herself.
 And she sent that woman towards the hospital as a decoy.”